Punto Urban Art Museum

-About
+Description

 In 1978 the non-profit organization, the North Shore Community Development Coalition was founded in The Point, or "El Punto" Neighborhood, in Salem.
 The neighborhood is a traditionally working class one, and today consists of mostly Latinx and immigrant residents.
 Many of the historic early 20th century architecture in the neighborhood consists of brick buildings built after the Salem fire of 1914 destroyed much of the property in the area.
 The Point Neighborhood Historic District was listed on the National Register of Historic Places in 2014.
 The historic neighborhood is bounded by Peabody St., Congress St., Chase St., and Lafayette St. Today, the coalition owns a quarter of the properties in the neighborhood as affordable housing.

 The North Shore Community Development Coalition is the creator of the mission-driven art program that is the museum.
 In 2013 plans started forming with how to improve the quality of life for those in The Point with the reduction of negative and untrue stigma as a high priority.
 There was a year-long community planning process that involved the North Shore Community Development Coalition, the City of Salem, the Point Neighborhood Association, and the Metropolitan Area Planning Council.

 The museum started in 2017 with 50 murals.
 The coalition's board of directors includes neighborhood residents and business owners.
 International artists from South America, the Dominican Republic, Puerto Rico, Spain, Italy, and more were sponsored to create art at the Museum and to mentor local artists as well.

 In 2020 there was a call for local artists to create mural submissions based on Nina Simone’s song “I Wish I Knew How It Would Feel to Be Free.”